DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

     .. py:attribute:: y_encoder_

         `LabelEncoder` object or None.
-Used to encode outcome if its dtype was not numeric.
+Used to encode outcome if it is discrete.

     .. py:attribute:: preprocessor_